sentinel-official/sentinel/wallet/README.md

 Linux
 ---

-If you are on Ubuntu, tnstall the deb file with the Ubuntu Software Center or by running the command
+If you are on Ubuntu, install the deb file with the Ubuntu Software Center or by running the command

 ```
 sudo dpkg -i Sentinel***.deb
 ```

-In case of any issues/errors regarding dependencies then run below command and after running the above command.
+In case of any issues/errors regarding dependencies then run below command and then after run the above command.

 ```
 sudo apt-install -f